Transition Finance

 Overview

-47th Unsecured Corporate Bonds
+47th Unsecured Corporate Bond

 Total amount of bonds 27 billion yen